ChristoffelDoorman/Visualisation-project/REPORT.md

 ## Challenges during process
 I encountered multiple challenges during the process:
-* Finding a good color scale for the gdp and happiness worldmaps: This was hard, because due to extrema's in the data (a few countries with an extremly low gdp and a few countries with an extremely high gdp, for example), all 'average' countries would look the same with a continious scale, and changing time was hard to see a change (see images).
+* Finding a good color scale for the gdp and happiness worldmaps: This was hard, because due to extrema's in the data (a few countries with an extremely low GDP and a few countries with an extremely high GDP, for example), all 'average' countries would look the same with a continuous scale, and changing time was hard to see a change (see images).
 This was fixed by scaling the color in different intervals.
-* During the process, I had to change the structure of the json files a lot of times in order to acomplish some decisions.
+* During the process, I had to change the structure of the json files a lot of times in order to accomplish some decisions.
 This took some time, but were very hard needed.
 ![](/doc/map2010.png) + ![](/doc/map2014.png)

 * I found it pretty hard to provide a good layout.
 All the time, div's, svg's, g's, etc. were overlapping each other, hiding other visualizations, falling off the page, etc. This took a lot of time.
 Next time, it will be smart to make a strict and well-organised planning for the page layout.